STUDENT HEALTH CENTER ADHD Documentation Guidelines

 6. Medication prescribed – both current and past, as well as response – adverse reactions and side effects

 If a student cannot present the above documentation, the Student Health Center cannot authorize prescriptions for ADHD medication.
-In such a case, the Academic Support Center can provide a list of psychiatrists in the community with expertise in diagnosing and treating ADHD.
-The Academic Support Center can also arrange an initial, no-cost screening to assist in determining whether and where an evaluation might be obtained off campus.
+In such a case, the Academic Support and Access Center can provide a list of psychiatrists in the community with expertise in diagnosing and treating ADHD.
+The Academic Support and Access Center can also arrange an initial, no-cost screening to assist in determining whether and where an evaluation might be obtained off campus.